tolvanea/fractal_christmas_tree/README.md

 The 5 transformations are:
 1. Copy the whole tree to base of a trunk.
 That is, the trunk is actually just scaled down version of the tree.
-2. Similar copy and pasting as in 1.
+2. Similar copy as above.
 This makes trunk a bit more dense and uniform.
-3. Copy layer of branches one step vertically up.
-Only the lowest branches are actually needed, and all the rest are copied.
+3. Copy layer of branches vertically up one step.
+Only the lowest branches are needed, because all the rest are copied with this transformation.
 Branches are also scaled down a bit so that they get smaller the higher they are.
 4. Copy left half of a tree to the lowest left branch.
 This transformation also does some skewing so that sub brances look better.
 5. Copy left half of a tree to lowest right branch.

-[This online tool](https://www.desmos.com/calculator/avfh60ysiv) was very useful in figuring out the correct transformations.
+[This online tool](https://www.desmos.com/calculator/avfh60ysiv) was very useful in figuring out the correct rotation and skewing.

 ### Iteration

-The original Barnsley fern iteration happends as following:
+The original Barnsley fern iteration is as following:
 1. Start from one point
 2. Choose one transformation by random.
 Use specified probabilities for each transformation.
 3. Apply that transformation for the point and light up a pixel in this location.
-    4. Repeat from 2.
+4. Repeat from 2

-However, this fractal contains a considerable modification compared to original Barnsley fern: Two points are itearated simultaneously instead of one.
-Transformations 1.-3. are applied identically to these both of the points, but transformations 4. is only applied to first point and 5. is only applied to latter.
+However, this fractal contains one modification compared to original Barnsley fern: Two points are itearated simultaneously instead of just one.
+Transformations 1-3 are applied identically to these two points, but transformations 4 is only applied to first point and 5 is only applied to latter.
 The latter point is always synchronized with first point so that tree remains symmetric.

-The probabilities in step 2. are chosen so that points are somewhat evenly distributen.
-They were quite easy to fing out by just trying and testing.
+The probabilities for transformations are chosen so that points are somewhat evenly distributed.
+They were quite easy to find out by just trying and testing.

 ```python3